cosmos/ibc-go/docs/migrations/v5-to-v6.md

 Both APIs remain functional and maintain backwards compatibility in ibc-go v6, however consumers of these APIs are now recommended to follow the message passing paradigm outlined in Cosmos SDK [ADR 031](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-031-msg-service.md) and [ADR 033](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-033-protobuf-inter-module-comm.md).
 This is facilitated by the Cosmos SDK [`MsgServiceRouter`](https://github.com/cosmos/cosmos-sdk/blob/main/baseapp/msg_service_router.go#L17) and chain developers creating custom application logic can now omit the ICS27 controller submodule `Keeper` from their module and instead depend on message routing.

-Depending on the use case, developers of custom authentication modules have then three possibilities:
+Depending on the use case, developers of custom authentication modules face one of three scenarios:

 ![AuthModuleDecisionTree](../assets/auth-module-decision-tree.png)

 **My authentication module needs to access IBC packet callbacks**

 Application developers that wish to consume IBC packet callbacks and react upon packet acknowledgements **must** continue using the controller submodule's legacy APIs.
-The authentication modules will not be need a `ScopedKeeper` anymore, though, because the channel capability will be claimed by the controller submodule.
+The authentication modules will not need a `ScopedKeeper` anymore, though, because the channel capability will be claimed by the controller submodule.
 For example, given an Interchain Accounts authentication module keeper `ICAAuthKeeper`, the authentication module's `ScopedKeeper` (`scopedICAAuthKeeper`) is not needed anymore and can be removed for the argument list of the keeper constructor function, as shown here:

 ```diff
 app.ICAAuthKeeper = icaauthkeeper.NewKeeper(